 Students are responsible for their own health and the expenses of healthcare.
-Personal health insurance is now required.
+Personal health insurance is required.
 Prior to entering the second semester of the Program, traditional/generic students must provide proof of health insurance coverage.
 LVN/ADN Transition students must provide proof of health insurance upon admission.
 Injuries incurred while on campus or in the clinical area are not covered by the College's or hospital's insurance.

 A physical examination is required prior to the start of the program.
 A TB screen (either skin test or blood test), and up-to-date immunizations, including the complete series of Hepatitis B, are required.
-Students must be in good health or they may be denied entrance into the clinical agency.
+Students must be in good health, or they may be denied entrance into the clinical agency.
 Forms will be provided for the physicals, and the student must use these forms.
 A student will be denied admittance to a clinical agency if the completed physical examination form, required vaccinations, and TB screening are not presented to the nursing office by the dates announced.
 This will result in a clinical absence.
 In addition to the immunizations, serologic titers are required for Hepatitis B, varicella, and rubella.
 These titers must be less than five (5) years old.

-In the event of a major illness or orthopedic problems, a physician's release indicating that the student can safely continue to give patient care is required.
-The release must indicate the student's ability to perform the physical activities listed in the "Performance Requirements."
+In the event of a major illness or orthopedic problem, a physician's release indicating that the student can safely continue to give patient care is required.
+The release must indicate the student's ability to perform the physical activities listed in the "Performance\Requirements."
 The student will be denied entrance into the clinical agency if the physician's release slip is not submitted.
-Students who become pregnant during the course of the nursing program, should discuss plans for completion of the program with the Director.
-The student must also present a statement from her physician indicating her ability to perform the physical activities required in the nursing program.
-The estimated date of delivery should be included.
+Refer to the Performance Requirements for the ADN Program.